dotCMS/core/core-web/libs/sdk/experiments/README.md

 ## Components

 ### `DotExperimentsProvider`
-This component utilizes React's Context API to provide DotExperiments instances to its descendants, facilitating access to A/B testing features throughout your application.
+This component utilizes React's Context API to provide DotExperiments instances to its descendants, facilitating access to A/B testing features throughout your webapps.

 #### Props
 -   **config**: Configuration object for DotCMS Analytics integration.